Infineon/amazon-greengrass-hsi-optiga-tpm/README.md

 ## Preparation and Hardware Setup

 - Download latest Raspbian (2018-11) and flash onto SD Card.
-- Plugin Optiga TPM SLx 9670 Iridium Board on Raspberry Pi Header.
+- Plugin OPTIGA&trade; TPM SLx 9670 Iridium Board on Raspberry Pi Header.
   - The chips must be facing the outside of the Raspberry Pi.
   - Pin 1 of the Iridium must align with Pin 1 of the Raspberry Pi.
   - Pin 1 is also marked by a rectangular solder pad on the Iridium board.